codebyshennan/tamkeen-data/docs/1-frontend/javascript-1/objects.md

 Implement the High Card code above to get a working High Card game.

-### Highest of 2 Cards

-Change the High Card program so that the player and computer each draw 2 cards instead of 1.
-The player with the highest of any of the cards wins.

 ## Reference

 ### Object Dereferencing: `myObj.name` vs `myObj[name]` vs `myObj['name']`